judz5/TreasureHunt/README.md

 This project helped me learn alot about html, javascript, and CSS styling.

+Update - Please do not look at the Javascript 😆 i had never used a switch statement

 ## Features I Want To Add

 * ID Chases